-Deep learning was proven to shine when performing transfer learning in many machine learning domains \cite{zhuang_comprehensive_2021}.
+Deep learning has been proven to shine when performing transfer learning in many machine learning domains \cite{zhuang_comprehensive_2021}.
 Motivated by this success, \cite{levin_transfer_2022, zhou_unlocking_2023} proved that cross-dataset learning can boost single-dataset performance, but were limited to strict requirements such as partial overlap of feature names.
 To address this limitation, \textit{TransTab} \cite{wang_transtab_2022} integrated semantic understanding into feature tokenization, and \textit{XTab} \cite{zhu_xtab_2023} pretrained a transformer backbone with dataset-specific parameters, proving that pretraining contributes to a stronger initialization for a downstream task.
 Despite their small scale, these studies demonstrated cross-dataset transfer learning’s potential, laying essential groundwork for the rise of TFMs.

 \paragraph{Tabular Foundation Models} TFMs represent an emerging paradigm in tabular learning.
-While the definition is still evolving, we adopt the framing proposed by \cite{van_breugel_position_2024}, which identifies key desired characteristics of TFMs: large-scale pretraining with adaptability to downstream tasks, mixed-type column support, cross-domain generalization, use of textual metadata,\footnote{Contextual information such as the dataset description, column names and category names.} and column-order invariance.
+While the definition is still evolving, we adopt the framing proposed by \cite{van_breugel_position_2024}, which identifies key desired characteristics of TFMs: large-scale pretraining with adaptability to downstream tasks, mixed-type column support, cross-domain generalization, use of textual metadata,\footnote{Contextual information such as the dataset description, column names, and category names.} and column-order invariance.

-\textit{TabPFN} \cite{hollmann_tabpfn_2022} is recognized as the first TFM, and its successor \textit{TabPFN-v2} \cite{hollmann_accurate_2025} currently sets the SOTA in tabular learning, becoming a popular approach for TFMs \cite{qu_tabicl_2025, feuer_tunetables_2024}.
+\textit{TabPFN} \cite{hollmann_tabpfn_2022} is recognized as the first TFM, and its successor \textit{TabPFN-v2} \cite{hollmann_accurate_2025} currently sets the SOTA in tabular learning, becoming a popular approach for TFMs \cite{qu_tabicl_2025, feuer_tunetables_2024, ma_tabdpt_2025}.
 TabPFN-v2 was the first model to consistently outperform GBDTs on medium-sized datasets, by pretraining Bayesian Prior-Data Fitted Networks (PFNs) \cite{muller_transformers_2021} on 130 million synthetic datasets.
 Using ICL at inference time, it accepts up to 10,000 examples as input and predicts without updating its weights.
-Nonetheless, similarly to GBDTs, TabPFN-v2 uses off-the-shelf embeddings for text features, limiting its effectiveness.
+TabPFN-v2 inspired \textit{TabICL} \cite{qu_tabicl_2025} which improved scalability, and \textit{TabDPT} \cite{ma_tabdpt_2025}, trained on real data.
+However, they all rely on off-the-shelf embeddings for text features like GBDTs, limiting their performance.